LucasDelfino92/morrowindsharp/mw#.md

 - [**No Taunting**](https://www.nexusmods.com/morrowind/mods/48889) by Necrolesian
 Disables the "taunt" option in the persuasion menu.
 This does not break the Temple quest where you have to taunt Anhaedra, because that's done with a normal dialogue topic, not through the persuasion menu.
 - [**Realistic Movement Speeds**](https://www.nexusmods.com/morrowind/mods/46248) by OperatorJack
-Modifies movement speeds when strafing or backpedalling so that they are more realistic.
+Modifies movement speeds when strafing or backpedaling so that they are more realistic.
 NPCs and player alike will no longer be able to fire volleys of arrows while running backwards to safety.
 Movement direction is now tactically important.
 - [**Realistic Repair**](https://www.nexusmods.com/morrowind/mods/46673) by Merlord
 Overhauls the repair mechanic so that repair hammers can only be used by activating an anvil, and prongs used by activating a forge.
 Additionally, when an NPC dies, all their equipped gear can be damaged to a configurable condition (optional).
   - Hide *Realistic_Repair_Optional.ESP*